webf-run/ui-server/README.md

 # ui-server

-A basic server to run your client-rendered applications
+A basic server to run your client-rendered applications.